if your petz aren't getting along, and you'd like them to be friends, there's actually a (relatively) simple way to fix that!

 first, open the disliked pet's file in a hex editor. scroll down past the zero bytes below the pet's breedfile, and you'll find a string of bytes like this, just before the pf magic text. this is the pet's GUID! record it for the next step.

-now, open the other pet's file, and search for the GUID. we want to find the GUID in the "One2OneDescriptor" section of the association matrix, so you'll want the second instance of it in the file, since it's towards the bottom. (in most cases, this will also be the last instance of it in the file, but if the other pet is in the pet's ancestry somewhere, it will also be in their family tree section)
+now, open the other pet's file, and search for the GUID. we want to find the GUID in the "One2OneDescriptor" section of the association matrix, so you'll normally want the second instance of it in the file, since it's towards the bottom. (in most cases, this will also be the last instance of it in the file, but if the other pet is in the pet's ancestry somewhere, it will also be in their family tree section. in some rare cases, there may be instances where it's also stored somewhere before the association matrix, making it the third instance instead, so if in doubt, check and make sure it looks something like the example under "affinity modifiers" below!)

 after the GUID, the next byte should be 00, which corresponds to "enemy". in catz, you want to change this to 02. in dogz, change it to 03. these correspond to a "buddy" relationship (which can become romantic if the petz can mate.) in dogz, 02 seems to be a "lower" buddy relationship (acquaintances?) you can also change this to 01, if you'd like them to have a neutral relationship. (for other types of relationship changes, simply change this byte from whatever its value is to whatever the value for the relationship type you want is.)